-The physical education subject knowledge programme aims to support and develop you to become confident and competent educators.
+By incorporating current trends and issues into our teaching, you will be prepared as best as possible for the classroom.
 As a part of our distinctive and ambitious curriculum you will understand and apply your knowledge of:

 We were founded as a teaching college 175 years ago, and following the introduction of new quality requirements, our Initial Teacher Training (ITT) courses leading to Qualified Teacher Status (QTS), have successfully achieved reaccreditation in 2022 by the Department of Education.

 Our ITT courses have also recently been rated ‘Good’ by Ofsted, with inspectors highlighting their ‘unique’ emphasis on sustainability and the University’s strong partnership with schools.

 During the Developing Phase of the curriculum, trainees will attend centre-based lectures and be introduced to Curriculum Key Themes;

 - Adaptive Practice and Inclusion

 During School Experience 1, trainees will be immersed in Adaptive Practice and Inclusion in a special school setting.
 During School Experience 2, trainees will start to apply their knowledge from the centre-based taught programme.
 During school-based training, trainees will revisit specific Curriculum Key Themes and attend centre-based training once a week.